AnelMusic/anelmusic.github.io/posts/small-agents.md

     tracker.last_score = score
 ```

-When stagnant for three turns, write to `failed_attempts` and inject into the nag block with a specific escalation path and not just “change strategy,” but exactly which alternatives are now appropriate:
+When stagnant for several turns, write to `failed_attempts` and inject into the nag block with a specific escalation path and not just “change strategy,” but exactly which alternatives are now appropriate:

 ```
 - No measurable progress for 3 turns.